eh-am/fightcade-gamepad-navigation/README.md

 - [ ] upon joining, also enter lobby
 - [ ] in search there's a bug where multiple items may ge tfocus
 - [ ] make outside links unclickable, or give a warning
+- [ ] upon clicking "JOIN" | "FAV", bring focus back
+- [ ] pressing scape should go to next tabbable parent?
+- [X] prepare a teardown, so that dynamic movement works
+- [ ] TESTS: if upon changing the dom (to triggger delete an item), it still works

+# Pages

+- Search
+- Search Result
+- All Games -> open when you search for an empty string
+- Lobby